 TIAA invested \$200,000 in us through the purchase of 20,000 shares of Class N common stock at \$10.00 per share as our initial capitalization.
-TIAA may not sell any of these shares during the period Nuveen Real Estate Global Cities Advisor or an affiliate of Nuveen serves as our advisor, but the holder may transfer the shares to its affiliates.
-TIAA may not vote on the removal of any of its affiliates (including the Advisor), and may not vote regarding any transaction between us and TIAA or any of its affiliates, including NRE.
+TIAA may not sell any of these shares during the period the Advisor or an affiliate of Nuveen serves as our advisor, but the holder may transfer the shares to its affiliates.
+TIAA may not vote on the removal of any of its affiliates (including the Advisor), and may not vote regarding any transaction between us and TIAA or any of its affiliates, including Nuveen Real Estate.